rust-lang/rfcs/text/0000-discriminant-bits.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The feature may interact with non-exaustive enums.
+The feature may interact with non-exhaustive enums.
 In this case, still, the currently used discriminant size should be used.

 Adding the proposed functions probably entails adding a new compiler intrinsic `discriminant_size`.